TheMHS Media Awards

 - Complimentary one day conference registration

-- Financial support to attend the 2016 TheMHS Conference in Auckland, New Zealand (travel/accommodation/ per diem)
+- Financial support to attend the 2018 TheMHS Conference in Adelaide, Australia (travel/accommodation/ per diem)

 - Economy airfares to and from the host city (booking as agreed by TheMHS).
 Travel within Australia and/or New Zealand only.